Sergio Araujo: Third loan to AEK Athens

 On 31 January 2020, AEK loaned Araujo from Las Palmas for the remainder of the season for a fee of €500,000.
 However, there is a reported clause in the deal which means that if AEK didn't decide to purchase Araujo on a permanent basis for €2.7 million after the campaign ends, they will have to pay a hefty compensation fee to Las Palmas.
 On 9 February 2020, Araujo scored his first goal since rejoining AEK, after eight minutes of a 1–0 win over city rivals Panathinaikos at the Olympic Stadium in the Super League Athenian derby.

 AEK Athens

 On 16 July 2021, Araujo signed a three-year deal with AEK, that cost AEK nearly €1.5 million, with 20% of the transfer going to Argentinian club Boca Juniors, which held a stake in the Argentine's resale.
 Araujo has played in 79 matches for the team, and scored 26 goals in all competitions, as a loanee in the previous years.
 On 22 September, he scored the only goal against Lamia.
 On 21 November 2021, he scored a brace but he did not avert a 3–2 home loss against rivals Olympiacos.
 On 6 February 2022, Araujo scored a brace, celebrating his 100th appearance with the club and named MVP in a 3–0 home win game against Apollon Smyrnis.
+Sergio Araujo was the captain of AEK Athens until he left at the end of the 2023-2024 season.

+Cerro Porteño

+On 13 September 2024, Araujo signed with Cerro Porteño in Paraguay.
+The club was allowed to sign him outside of transfer window on an emergency replacement clause, after Tobías Portillo suffered an injury with the Paraguay under-20 national team.